rossbrandon/rossbrandon.dev/src/content/projects/commerce-optimizer.md

 ## What Is It?

-Adobe Commerce Optimizer, affectionately known as ACO, is an extreme-scale e-commerce platform that has been designed from the ground up to support and modernize large, complex multi-store and multi-region e-commerce needs without having to completely re-platform.
+Adobe Commerce Optimizer, affectionately known as ACO, is an extreme-scale, composable e-commerce platform that has been designed from the ground up to support and modernize large, complex multi-store and multi-region e-commerce needs without having to completely re-platform.
 Leveraging [AEM Edge Delivery Services (EDS)](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/edge-delivery/overview), ACO can increase traffic growth and converstion rates with fast, engaging, and intelligently personalized shopper experiences.

 ## What Did I Do?